Need help? Please let us know in the UMEP Community.

 - Meteorological data

 Use continuous meteorological dataset Tick this in if a time series of data should be used.
 The specific format could be prepared in the UMEP Pre-processor.
 Estimate diffuse and direct components from global radiation Tick this box if diffuse and direct shortwave radiation is unavailable.
 The Reindl et al. (1990) model is used to calculate diffuse radiation.
 Direct radiation perpendicular to the solar beam should be considered.
 Settings for one iteration.
 If a meteorological dataset is not used there is a possibility to run the model for one iteration using the calendar and spin-boxes to set meteorological variables present here.
 The default values are for a clear Summer day at 1230 in Göteborg, Sweden.
 UTC offset Time zone needs to be specified.
 Positive numbers moving east (e.g. Stockholm UTC +1).
+This is related to the meteorological forcing data so if ERA5 data is used, UTC should be equal to zero.

 - Optional settings